“And this gospel of the kingdom shall be preached in all the world for a witness unto all nations; and then shall the end come” (Matthew 24:14).

 May this stinging rebuke not be said of Adventist churches.

 SPREADING LIKE WILDFIRE

 “It has always been my ambition to preach the gospel where Christ was not known,” the apostle Paul wrote nearly 2,000 years ago.
-Twenty years ago, that philosophy led to the founding of Gospel Outreach.
+In 1993, that philosophy led to the founding of Gospel Outreach.
 Its mission: to make a difference by introducing people to Jesus in the 10/40 Window.

 “An important key to spreading the gospel in this area is to use indigenous workers.
 They already know the language, the religion, the culture of their people,” says Ted Wilson, president of the General Conference of Seventh-day Adventists.

 Throughout its history, the volunteer staff of Gospel Outreach has worked closely with the Seventh-day Adventist Church organization, raising funds to support local Bible workers, who are hired and trained by the Adventist mission offices.

 “The results are astonishing,” says Dan Preas, former president of Gospel Outreach.
 “Overall, approximately 75 percent of baptisms in many areas of the 10/40 Window are due to the dedicated efforts of Bible workers sponsored through Gospel Outreach.”

 “Gospel Outreach is the heartbeat of the Southern Asia Division,” says Elder P. Wilbert, president of the South Andhra Section in India.

 Ron Watts, former president of the Southern Asia Division, sees the 10/40 Window as an area full of opportunity.
 “Once you make a few disciples within a particular people group, they can be trained and empowered to spread the message like wildfire among others within their people group,” he says.

 As encouraging as it is to hear reports like this, an enormous task remains.
 Millions upon millions more are waiting to hear of Jesus for the first time.